Moment Zero

 You’re making decisions with an invisible blind spot.

-Recognize Any of These?
+Recognize any of these?

 Decision Reversals

-Choices that felt solid in the room unravel weeks later — not because of new information, but because the field was already narrowing before the decision felt deliberate.
+Choices that felt solid in the room unravel weeks later—not because of new information, but because the field was already narrowing before the decision felt deliberate.

 Stalled Execution